-The purpose of the Managing Better I - Technology and Infrastructure research priority theme is to develop and assess innovative infrastructure, technologies, standards and best management practices to improve water use efficiency and reduce water contamination, while supporting economic growth.
-The project lead for this theme is Assoc.
-Professor Tom Cochrane.
-(UC, College of Engineering)
+The purpose of the Technology and Infrastructure research priority theme is to develop and assess innovative infrastructure, technologies, standards and best management practices to improve water use efficiency and reduce water contamination, while supporting economic growth.
+The project lead for this theme is Professor Tom Cochrane.
+(UC, College of Engineering).

 Researchers affiliated with this theme are listed below.

 Anaerobic processes for wastewater treatment and bioenergy production.
 Degradation of water contaminants by advanced oxidation processes Fate of organic micro-pollutants in the aquatic environment Small-scale wastewater treatment systems for developing communities (UC, Civil and Natural Resources Engineering)